slevithan/oniguruma-to-es/README.md

 - Take advantage of Oniguruma's many extended regex features in JavaScript.
 - Run regexes written for Oniguruma from JavaScript, such as those used in TextMate grammars (used by VS Code, [Shiki](https://shiki.style/) syntax highlighter, etc.).
-- Share regexes across your Ruby and JavaScript code.<sup>✳︎</sup>
+- Share regexes across your Ruby<sup>✳︎</sup> or PHP (`mb_ereg`, etc.) and JavaScript code.
-- Evaluate Oniguruma regexes for validity, and traverse their ASTs.
+- Evaluate the validity of Oniguruma regexes and traverse their ASTs.

 Compared to running the Oniguruma C library via WASM bindings using [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma), this library is **less than 4% of the size** and its regexes often run much faster since they run as native JavaScript.